-Income data is for the households served through Rehab of Existing Units only.
-Overall, the income data for all the projects in CR-05 that require income by family size Is 116 total; 67 of those being Extremely Low-income, 21 being Low-income, 3 Moderate-income.
-One household served by the Community Alliance of Tenants was over 80% AMI.
+Income data above is for the households served through Rehab of Existing Units only.
+Overall, the income data for all the projects in CR-05 that require income by family size Is 158 total; 111 of those being Extremely Low-income, 26 being Low-income, 17 Moderate-income.
+Four households served by the Community Alliance of Tenants self reported being over 80% AMI.
+See chart attached.